nelisa-dludla/taxi-maths/README.md

 3. Click the "Start Trip" button.
 4. In the "Calculations" section, input the amount paid by passengers and the number of people paying.
 5. Click the "Calculate" button to see the change, update the amounts, and keep track of payments.
+6. Use the "History" button to view a history of calculations for the current trip.
+7. If you make a mistake, you can use the "Undo" button to revert previous calculations.
-6. When the collected amount equals the expected total, and no one needs to pay, you'll see a "Job Well Done" message.
+8. When the collected amount equals the expected total, and no one needs to pay, you'll see a "Job Well Done" message.

 ## Screenshots